Type of qualification

 Structure of the Postgraduate Certificate in Learning Support

-You will study part-time over two semesters.
+You will study part-time over 2 semesters.

 The Postgraduate Certificate in Learning Support is awarded without endorsement.